12th December 2017

 Dynamic rope has a 'core' (the white bit in the middle) and a 'sheath' - the coloured bit on the outside that holds the rope together and prevents wear.
 It is essential that both of these parts of the rope are in good condition, as they work together to give the rope its dynamic properties.

 2. 'Static' rope - this isn't actually static at all, but is very low stretch rope.
 In technical terms it's called 'semi-static' rope, but as that's not quite so easy to say, people use 'static' as shorthand.
 This is used for abseiling, tyrolean traverses for groups and setting up climbs for groups at the top of the rocks.
-Therefore nearly all purchasers of 'static' rope are groups or instructors.
+Therefore nearly all purchasers of 'static' rope are groups, people working with the ropes or instructors.
 'Static' is cheaper, but for the reasons described above you should never use it for climbing.

 3. Accessory cord - the small bits of cord that look very much like rope.
 The only reason we've mentioned these is to clarify that, because of how they're made (see next section), you should never use them in place of rope, even if you think they look almost as thick.They are for specific non-critical purposes only.